evalece/k8s/README.md

-# The K8s Repo
+# The K8s DevOps Pipeline: Helm, Helmfile, ArgoCD, and Minikube Demo

 - Purpose:
-    - A quick demo for K8s and Cloud service deployment with industry DevOps CD/CI operations
+    - A quick infrastructure demo showcasing K8s and Cloud service deployment with industry DevOps CD/CI operations with Docker, GitHub Actions, Helm, Helmfile, and ArgoCD (and will go from minikube to k8s) with docuemtned notes

 - What It Does:
     - Lints and builds container images (Docker + GitHub Actions)